-Evidence may be presented on paper, in electronic form, or in or a combination of both.
+Evidence may be presented on paper, in electronic form, or a combination of both.
 A party may also present physical evidence such as material samples in support of its position.
-One copy of each piece of evidence will be kept by the ARB for inclusion in the record of the hearing.
+One copy of each piece of evidence will be kept by the TARB for inclusion in the record of the hearing.

+Paper Evidence:

-Paper Evidence: Paper evidence must be submitted in multiple sets: one for the Appraisal District representative, one for each of the panel members, and one for the ARB's record.
-The Property Owner should keep an additional set to use in the hearing.
+Paper evidence must be submitted in multiple sets: one for the TCAD representative, one for each of the panel members, and one for the TARB's record (five sets for a three-member panel or three sets for a single member panel).
+The property owner should keep an additional set to use in the hearing.

+Electronic Evidence:

-Electronic Evidence: Evidence to be presented electronically may be submitted to the District and to the ARB on a portable electronic device in an acceptable electronic format.
-This device must be left with the ARB for inclusion in the record of the hearing.
+If evidence is to be presented electronically it may be submitted to TCAD and to the TARB on a portable electronic device in an acceptable electronic format.
+However, this device, which may be a phone, must be left with the TARB for inclusion in the record of the hearing.
 Alternatively, the party may elect to submit paper copies of any evidence displayed electronically as provided under the previous paragraph.
-You may not use a phone to show pictures unless you are prepared to surrender you phone as evidence.
-It would be advised to email the photos prior to the hearing.
+You may not use a phone, computer, or other electronic device to present information unless you are able to submit the presented information to the TARB for record retention.
+It would be advisable to email the information prior to the hearing.